cran/DatastreamDSWS2R/README.md

 ## Other information
 The dsws interface will split large requests down into chunks small enough for the DSWS interface to process.
-However, the maximum chunk size varies in the DSWS documentation and is either 2000 or 50.
-Different users have different limits.
-The default chunkLimit is 2000, but it can be to 50:
+However, the maximum chunk size varies in the DSWS documentation and is either 2000 or 50, depending on whether they have Enterprise or Individual subscriptions.
+The default chunkLimit is 2000, but it can be set to 50 after initialisation.

     mydsws <- dsws$new()
     mydsws$chunkLimit <- 50L